zhoupgit/grafana/docs/sources/administration/provisioning/index.md

       password:
       # <string> Sets the basic authorization password.
       basicAuthPassword:
-    # <int> Sets the version.
-Used to compare versions when
-    # updating.
-Ignored when creating a new data source.
     version: 1
     # <bool> Allows users to edit data sources from the
     # Grafana UI.